DanPearce/CI_PP4_TheForum/README.md

 #### Database
 This project was built using a relational database allowing us to easily link aspects of the site with others.

-During development, I used SQLite DB which is the default database to use for Django - and for production Heroku Postgres has been used and all data migrated during the deployment.
+During development, I used [DB SQLite which](https://www.sqlite.org/) which is the default database to use for Django - and for production [ElephantSQL](https://www.elephantsql.com/) has been used and all data migrated during the deployment.

 <details><summary>Diagram</summary>
 <img src="docs/theforum/theforum-diagram.png">